trg5pdx/civlike/README.md

 Unit/Fort Menu Mode:
 [Esc] Exits the menu without selecting anything
-[A-Z] For selecting something that corresponds to a letter
+[0-9] For selecting something that corresponds to a letter
+[Enter] For selecting a specific selection
+[Arrow Up/Down] For moving the selection up or down

 # Reflection on developing civlike
 Overall, I think the game's development turned out alright considering where I